 Confocal immunofluorescent analysis of HCT 116 cells using Lamin B2 (D8P3U) Rabbit mAb (green).
 Actin filaments were labeled with DY-554 phalloidin (red).
 Blue pseudocolor = DRAQ5® #4084 (fluorescent DNA dye).

 Lamins are nuclear membrane structural components that are important in maintaining normal cell functions, such as cell cycle control, DNA replication, and chromatin organization (1-3).
-Lamins have been subdivided into types A and B. Type-A lamins consist of lamin A and C, arising from alternative splicing.
+Lamins have been subdivided into types A and B. Type-A lamins consist of lamin A and C, which arise from alternative splicing of the lamin A gene LMNA.
 Lamin A and C are cleaved by caspases into large (41-50 kDa) and small (28 kDa) fragments, which can be used as markers for apoptosis (4,5).
 Type-B lamins consist of lamin B1 and B2, encoded by separate genes (6-8).
 Lamin B1 is also cleaved by caspases during apoptosis (9).
-Research studies have shown that duplication of the lamin B1 gene is correlated with the pathogenesis of the neurological disorder adult-onset leukodystrophy (10).
+Research studies have shown that duplication of the lamin B1 gene LMNB1 is correlated with pathogenesis of the neurological disorder adult-onset leukodystrophy (10).